PaulTreanor/urltodo/README.md

-# ShareTodo
+# UrlTodo
 A simple todo list that can be shared with others.

 The link is the list.

 ## Implementation
-ShareToDo is a Next.js SPA app built with ShadCN.
+UrlTodo is a Next.js SPA app built with ShadCN.

 ## Running locally (not obvious)
 Local dev servers seem to handle URL routing differently than built React apps.
-If you try to run ShareTodo with a normal `npm run dev` script the encoded URL fragments will be dropped by the browser (directing to the app with an empty list).
+If you try to run UrlTodo with a normal `npm run dev` script the encoded URL fragments will be dropped by the browser (directing to the app with an empty list).

 Instead you must build the app and serve the `/out` directory over `http-server`.
 You can do this with the `serve-build` command.